marianmeres/chat-layout-demo/README.md

 ## iOS Problem #2 - the scrolled viewport with opened virtual keyboard

-The problem is only related to iOS (mainly safari, but others browsers on iOS seem to mimick the safari behavior):
+The problem is only related to iOS (mainly safari, but other browsers on iOS seem to mimick the safari behavior):

 - the opened kbd is always rendered "above" the viewport (the `interactive-widget=resizes-visual` meta viewport instruction seem not to be supported at the time of writing)
-- if iOS thinks the focused input is too close to the the viewport bottom it scrolls the window down regardless of any fixed layout elements
+- if the browser thinks the focused input is too close to the the viewport bottom it scrolls the window down regardless of any fixed layout elements

 On Androids the `interactive-widget=resizes-visual` + the `--vh` trick combo seem to work fine.